 Place the cooked sweet potatoes, butter (can use non-dairy or coconut oil), coconut milk (or non-dairy milk of choice), sweetener, vanilla, sea salt, orange zest, and eggs in the bowl of a food processor.

-💭Tip: While the orange zest is optional, it adds a lot of brightness to the dish so I highly recommend it!
+💭Tip: While the orange zest is optional, it adds a lot of brightness to the dish, so I highly recommend it!

 For the butter, I prefer to use grass-fed butter because it tastes so much better than regular butter.
-It’s also way healthier!

-It has vitamin K-2 (which is good for your arteries!), good fats, and anti-inflammatory properties.
 If you are dairy-free, you can use non-dairy butter or coconut oil.

 Process until smooth.
 Then, pour into a medium-sized, shallow baking dish.